tobeyesong/flask-hello-world/MY_README.md

 1. **Unit Tests**: Test cases for each route to ensure robustness.
 2. **Configuration Management**: Use a `.env` file for storing environment variables.
 3. **Error Logging**: Add a logging mechanism to capture and debug database issues.

-Let me know if you’d like me to expand further!